-The form generator has a set of special functions available in the image generation mode only.
-When the DISPLAY key is pressed, the number pad characters become function keys.
+The form generator has a set of special function keys available in the image generation mode only.
+When the DISPLAY key is pressed simultaneously with a number pad key, the number pad key become special function key.
 The following functions are available:

 - 7 character insert

 - 8 cursor up

 - 9 erase to end of screen

 - 4 cursor left

 - 5 character duplicate

 - 6 cursor right

 - 1 word remove

 - 2 cursor down

 - 3 form expand (downward)

-- $\emptyset$ character remove
+- 0 character remove

-- . erase to end of line
+- erase to end of line

 - CANCEL return to monitor